The Asia Foundation, Washington, D.C.

 About The Asia Foundation:

-Headquartered in San Francisco, The Asia Foundation works through a network of offices in 18 Asian countries and in Washington, D.C.
+Headquartered in San Francisco, The Asia Foundation works through a network of offices in 18 Asian countries and in Washington, DC.
 Working with public and private partners, the Foundation receives funding from a diverse group of bilateral and multilateral development agencies, foundations, corporations, and individuals.
-In 2015, we provided more than $95 million in direct program support and distributed textbooks and other educational materials valued at over $10 million.
+In 2017, we provided $83.7 million in direct program support and distributed textbooks and other educational materials valued at $8.7 million.

 The Asia Foundation’s mission is to improve lives, expand opportunities, and help societies flourish across a dynamic and developing Asia.
 We work with innovative leaders and communities to build effective institutions and advance path-breaking reforms.
 Together with our partners, we are committed to Asia’s continued development as a peaceful, just, and thriving region of the world.

 The intern will be a member of the core team led by Ms. Nancy Yuan, Vice President.
-Ms. Anna Bantug-Herrera will be the intern’s mentor.
-Working with the core team in the Washington, D.C. office may also provide opportunities to interact with program staff of the Foundation’s International Relations and Women’s Empowerment Programs.
+Ms. Alex Matthews will be the intern’s mentor.

 Eligibility and Skills Required: